 The Memoirs of J.A.Hickmott

 First-hand accounts by Midland Railway employees are very rare.
 While old railwaymen always seem to need some coaxing in order to get their stores out of them, once they start, however, those stories are invariably fascinating.
 We are very grateful, therefore, that one employee of the Midland Railway was persuaded to write down some of his memories of the Company and his career.
 This takes the form of eight pages of A5 manuscript (our reference RFBMCT01234) written by Mr. Hickmott at his home in Tewksbury, some time before his sad passing in 1984.
-Images of each page can be downloaded: (Page 1 2 3 4 5 6 7 8).
+The original eight pages of manuscript can be downloaded as a 2.2Mb pdf.
 We are grateful to Midland Railway Society member Micheal Shaw for transcribing Mr. Hickmott's notes.

 John Arthur Hickmott was born in 1889 in Highgate, London.
 He started his railway career in June 1905 with the Midland Railway at Bitton.
 Thereafter, he worked at Clifton Down, Nailsworth, Fishponds, Montpelier (1914), Tewkesbury and, in 1916, moved to Defford where he stayed for 31 years.
 He assisted at Evesham for a short time and, in 1947, went back to Tewkesbury as chief clerk in the Goods Office and retired in December 1949.